odipar/spread/README.md

     }
 }
 ```
-.. which I actually believe is not too bad: apart from the extra syntactic noise (due to limitations of the DSL) the SPREAD version pretty much matches the idiomatic Scala version.
+.. which I actually believe is not too bad: apart from the extra syntactic noise (due to limitations of the DSL) the SPREAD version pretty much matches with the idiomatic Scala version.

 now if we evaluate fib(4):